codingABI/3dRotation/README.md

 | P10 | 0 | -96 | 0 |

 ## Inner/Outer
-To define which side of a polygon is inner or outer, all polygons (triangles or rectangles) are orderd counterclockwise.
+To define which side of a polygon is inner or outer, all polygons (triangles or quadrangles) are ordered counterclockwise.
 These information will be used to detect which polygon is visible and needs to be drawn on screen or not.

 For example: The order for the polygon, spanned by points P1 to P4, is **P4, P3, P2, P1**